 Different colors for points and line

-If you need to modify the default colors of the points and the line and the confidence interval you will need to pass dictionaries to the scatter_kws
+If you need to modify the default colors of the points and the line and the confidence interval you will need to pass dictionaries to the scatter_kws and line_kws arguments, respectively, as shown in the following example.

 import seaborn as sns